awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-instance-termination.md

 The default termination policy assigned to an Auto Scaling group is typically sufficient for most situations\.
 However, you have the option of replacing the default policy with a customized one\.

-When you customize the termination policy, if one Availability Zone has more instances than the other Availability Zones that are used by the group, then your termination policy is applied to the instances from the imbalanced Availability Zone\.
-If the Availability Zones used by the group are balanced, then the termination policy is applied across all the Availability Zones for the group\.
+When you customize the termination policy, if one Availability Zone has more instances than the other Availability Zones that are used by the group, your termination policy is applied to the instances from the imbalanced Availability Zone\.
+If the Availability Zones used by the group are balanced, the termination policy is applied across all of the Availability Zones for the group\.

 Amazon EC2 Auto Scaling supports the following custom termination policies:
 + `OldestInstance`\.
 Terminate the oldest instance in the group\.
 This option is useful when you're upgrading the instances in the Auto Scaling group to a new EC2 instance type\.
 You can gradually replace instances of the old type with instances of the new type\.